NBA Rumors: Cavaliers Could Trade Tristan Thompson And Kyle Korver For Hassan Whiteside, Per ‘Cavs Nation’

 A report from Cavaliers Nation claims that the team is ready for a complete makeover after LeBron James left for the Lakers, with no player on the roster safe outside of top pick Collin Sexton.
 This could include sending two major pieces of the NBA Finals run out of town in order to land big man Hassan Whiteside.

 According to the report, the Cavaliers are working on a deal sending Thompson and Korver to the Miami Heat, which could signal a new path for the team in the post-LeBron era.
-As the Eastern Conference becomes increasingly competitive with both the Boston Celtics and Philadelphia 76ers on the rise, the Cavaliers appear to be going younger by putting the 37-year-old Korver on the trading block along.
+As the Eastern Conference becomes increasingly competitive with both the Boston Celtics and Philadelphia 76ers on the rise, the Cavaliers appear to be going younger by putting the 37-year-old Korver on the trading block.

 Trading Tristan Thompson would seem a bit more curious, as the Cavaliers’ Fansided blog King James Gospel (which may need a new name soon) noted that the team appears to be building around defense in the post-LeBron era.
 Thompson was one of the better defenders and the team’s best rim protector last season, an important piece as the rest of the team often lagged during the regular season.